PSpringchill/Speech-Sentiment-Analysis/ACADEMIC_PAPER_Q1.md

 5. **Interactive visualization dashboard** with 13 analysis modalities
 6. **Comprehensive export system** for academic and forensic documentation

+Our key innovation lies in the detection of speaker cloning and deepfake attempts through t-SNE visualization of speaker embeddings and emotion radar analysis.
+As shown in **Figure 1**, our t-SNE plot reveals distinct clustering patterns that identify potential speaker clones and deepfake attempts, while **Figure 2** demonstrates how emotion radar comparisons can detect anomalous emotional patterns indicative of synthetic speech.

 Our contributions include a novel integration architecture that maintains real-time performance while providing forensic-grade analysis capabilities, a comprehensive Thai language processing pipeline, and an open-source implementation suitable for both academic research and practical applications.

 ---